 Mauritius, Seychelles, Cayman Islands, Vanuatu, Marshall Islands, and Saint Vincent and the Grenadines are the top picks for numerous brokers due to the absence of leverage restrictions coupled with light regulation from the local authorities.
 This enables these brokers to offer highly leveraged products to retail investors.

 The FCA’s steps to crack down on such business practices is evident in its publication of multiple warnings.
 The FCA publishes a list of brokers who are not FCA-authorised but authorised offshore, or completely unauthorised by anyone and are targeting investors in the UK.
-The table below indicates the four brokers identified as engaging in this business practice by the FCA in the past two months (August and September 2021):
+The table below indicates the four brokers identified as engaging in this business practice by the FCA in just two months of 2021: